xarico10/portfolio/README.md

-# portfolio
+# Portfolio
-Professional Portfolio focusing on my projects on Operations Research (Mathematical Optimization and Heuristics) and Data Science.
+My professional portfolio focuses on my projects in operations research (mathematical optimization and heuristics) and data science.